mkavulich/ccpp-doc/CCPPtechnical/source/Glossary.rst

       A collection of physics :term:`schemes <scheme>` that do not share memory (e.g. fast and slow physics)

    SCM
-      The :term:`CCPP` Single Column Model (SCM) is a simple 1D :term:`host model` designed to be used with the CCPP Physics and Framework as a lightweight alternative to full 3D dynamical models for testing and development of physics :term:`schemes <scheme>` and :term:`suites <suite>`.
+      The :term:`CCPP` Single-Column Model (SCM) is a simple 1D :term:`host model` designed to be used with the CCPP Physics and Framework as a lightweight alternative to full 3D dynamical models for testing and development of physics :term:`schemes <scheme>` and :term:`suites <suite>`.
 See the `SCM User Guide <https://dtcenter.org/sites/default/files/paragraph/scm-ccpp-guide-v6-0-0.pdf>`_ for more information.